-The Trustee, with the help of its advisers and in consultation with the employer, reviews the Scheme's investment strategy from time to time, taking into account the objectives described in Section 2 above.
+The Trustee, with the help of its advisers and in consultation with the employer, reviews the Scheme's investment strategy from time to time, taking into account the objectives described in Section 2.1 above.

-Following a review, the Trustee has agreed that the investment strategy of the Scheme should be based on the allocation below.
+The Trustee has agreed that the investment strategy of the Scheme should be based on the allocation below.